Best broker for Spanish investors

 • Broad UCITS ETF catalogue: iShares, Vanguard, Amundi, Xtrackers

-• Detailed activity reports with ISIN, acquisition cost, and year-end value — exactly what a gestor needs
+• Detailed activity reports with ISIN, cost basis, and year-end value — exactly what a gestor needs for M720 and IRPF

 • Interest on uninvested EUR cash (verify current rate)